 High Seat Chairs usually look similar to Fireside Chairs of the same style but have higher, flatter seat cushions and higher arms at the back to make getting in and out so much easier.

 'Lift & Rise’ Recliners offer all the advantages of a conventional Recliner but are also fitted with a full electric lifting and lowering mechanism.
 To have this facility in their own home can make a huge difference to many people’s freedom and quality of life.
-An additional choice of single- or dual-motor operation is normally available, where the single-motor action has a simple two-button handset and can often be positioned fairly close to a wall whereas the dual-motor mechanism has more handset buttons for independent control of backrest and footrest and usually offers a much flatter fully-reclined position for sleeping or total relaxation.
+An additional choice of single- or dual-motor operation is normally available, where the single-motor action has a 2- or 3-button handset and can often be positioned fairly close to a wall whereas the dual-motor mechanism has more handset buttons for independent control of backrest and footrest and usually offers a much flatter fully-reclined position for sleeping or total relaxation.
 See DESIGN ADVANTAGES for more detail on the Sherborne range of 'Lift & Rise’ Recliners.

 Both High Seat Chairs and 'Lift & Rise’ Recliners are often available with other matching pieces so that they look 'in keeping’ with the rest of the room.